smucclaw/eu-ai-act/act.md

     a.
 Biometric identification systems ;

-2. Critical infrastructure and protection of environment:
+2. Critical infrastructure :

     a.
 AI systems intended to be used as safety components in the management and operation of road traffic and the supply of water, gas, heating and electricity;

-(aa) AI systems intended to be used to control or as safety components of digital infrastructure;
+(aa) AI systems intended to be used as safety components in the management and operation of critical digital infrastructure;

-b.
-AI systems intended to be used to control emissions and pollution.
+b.  .

 ```{=html}
 <!-- -->